Obama warned he would intervene to stop Bernie, had cutting words for Biden: report

 The same Politico report, meanwhile, addressed Obama's relationship with Biden, whom he has not yet endorsed, despite Biden serving as vice president in his administration -- and routinely touting their relationship on the stump.

-While Biden says he never sought Obama's endorsement, the Politico piece said he recalled to one candidate who came to him for advice how he had a bond with the voters that has since faded.
+The Politico piece said Obama recalled to one candidate who came to him for advice how he himself had a bond with the voters that has since faded.
 He reportedly added, “And you know who really doesn’t have it?
 Joe Biden.”

 Fox News' Adam Shaw and The Associated Press contributed to this report.